On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Introduction

 \subsection{Acknowledgements}

 We thank Yiwen Ding, Andrea Dotto and Vytautas Pa\v{s}k\=unas for several interesting discussions during the preparation of the paper, and we thank Dingxin Zhang and Weizhe Zheng for answering our questions.
-We would like to thank Christophe Breuil for his comments on an earlier version.
+We would like to thank Christophe Breuil and Florian Herzig for their comments on an earlier version.
+We are grateful to Judith Ludwig for her help with the proof of Theorem \ref{thm-Scholze}(iii).
+We are also grateful to the anonymous referee for several helpful corrections and suggestions.
 Y. H. has presented this work at Beijing International Center for Mathematical Research in November 2021, and he thanks Yiwen Ding for the invitation.
 It will be obvious to the reader that this work is largely inspired by the previous work \cite{BHHMS1} and \cite{Paskunas-JL}.

-Y. H. is partially supported by National Key R$\&$D Program of China 2020YFA0712600, National Natural Science Foundation of China Grants 11688101 and 11971028; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.
-H. W. is partially supported by National Natural Science Foundation of China Grants 11971028 and 11901331, Beijing Natural Science Foundation (1204032).
+H. W. is partially supported by National Key R\&D Program of China 2023YFA1009702 and National Natural Science Foundation of China Grants 12371011, 11971028.
+Y. H. is partially supported by National Key R$\&$D Program of China 2020YFA0712600, CAS Project for Young Scientists in Basic Research, Grant No. YSBR-033; National Natural Science Foundation of China Grants 12288201 and 11971028; National Center for Mathematics and Interdisciplinary Sciences and Hua Loo-Keng Key Laboratory of Mathematics, Chinese Academy of Sciences.